apache/dolphinscheduler-website/docs/en-us/developer_guide/architecture-design.md

 ### summary

-Starting from the scheduling, this paper introduces the architecture principle and implementation ideas of the big data distributed workflow scheduling system-EasyScheduler.
+Starting from the scheduling, this paper introduces the architecture principle and implementation ideas of the big data distributed workflow scheduling system-DolphinScheduler.
 To be continued